Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Conclusions and Discussion

 Our results suggest that JWST observations will be crucial for our understanding of galaxy evolution at high-z.
 Rest-frame near-IR images of galaxies at cosmic noon will be able to map the stellar distribution of clumpy galaxies in great detail.
 JWST will also observe low-mass elongated galaxies, which should dominate the number of galaxies at high-z.
 The great capabilities of JWST will allow us to study these processes at even higher redshifts.
 For example, recent NIRCam observations of galaxies at $z\simeq6-8$ have shown very clumpy morphologies \citep{Chen22}.
-We expect that new observational constrains on clump properties, particularly age and mass distributions, may help distinguish between different feedback models.
+We expect that new observational constrains on clump properties, particularly age and mass distributions, may help distinguish between different feedback models, At the same time, the dependences of clumps on star formation models \citep{Buck19} may add degeneracies that complicates the interpretation of these new observations.
+More simulations with a wide range of models are needed.

 The VELA project allows us to compare a large sample of zoom-in simulations performed with different models of feedback.
 This unique dataset provides overall trends with feedback strength.
 In \cite{Ceverino14}, \cite{Moody14} and \cite{Mandelker17}, we compared the effect of feedback in the previous suites of the VELA simulations: VELA-2 (thermal-only feedback) and VELA-3 (thermal plus radiative feedback).
 The addition of radiative feedback reduces the gas mass in the high-values tail of the density distribution function.
 The galaxy stellar mass growth is therefore reduced by a factor $\sim$2.
 The addition of kinetic feedback reduces the stellar mass by another factor of a few.
 Radiative feedback also reduces the number of long-lived clumps with respect to the thermal-only case.
 This trend continues in VELA-6.
 Therefore, there is a threshold for clump disruption that increases with feedback.
 In VELA-2, clumps are disolved in a few free-fall times if their baryonic column density is $\Sigma_{\rm bar} < 100 \ \msun \pc^{-2}$.
 The addition of radiative feedback in VELA-3 increases that threshold to 200$ \ \msun \pc^{-2}$.
 It becomes 400$ \ \msun \pc^{-2}$ with the inclusion of kinetic feedback in VELA-6.
 As feedback strength increases, only denser clumps can survive for a significant amount of time.